rugieri/house-marketplace/README.md

-# Getting Started with Create React App
+# house-marketplace

+## House marketplace project built with React and Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).